コレクション: 耐性をカットします

 Kevlar® – Lightweight, flexible, high cut resistance (Kevlar gloves, Kevlar work gloves).

-HPPE – Strong and often nitrile-coated for grip and wet/oily conditions (HPPE cut-resistant gloves, nitrile-coated gloves).
+HPPE – Strong and often nitrile-coated for grip and wet/oily conditions (HPPE cut-proof gloves, nitrile-coated gloves).

-Leather – Durable with natural grip, used for heavier tasks (cut-resistant leather gloves, cut-proof leather gloves).
+Leather – Durable with natural grip, used for heavier tasks (cut-proof leather gloves, cut-proof leather gloves).

 Metal/Chainmail – Maximum protection for very sharp tools (metal gloves for cutting, chainmail gloves).